 Leave a Review - Step 2

 Please tell us in more detail about this product

 Leave a Review - Step 3Thanks for your review!

-With prime time television ads and sponsorship deals with global brands like Liverpool Football Club, these days NordVPN is arguably the most recognizable name in the industry and the first to branch out into mainstream consciousness.
+Because of prime time television ads and sponsorship deals with the likes of Liverpool Football Club, NordVPN is one of the most recognizable names in the industry.
 NordVPN is certainly talking the talk, but can they walk the walk?
 Let's find out...

 NordVPN has just the one all-in account plan, although discount “plans” are available for bulk purchases.
-If you sign up for a long period of time this VPN becomes more affordable, and although this is a cheap VPN it is one of the best on the market.
+If you sign up for a long period, this VPN becomes more affordable.
+Although this is a definitely a cheap VPN, it is one of the best on the market.
 NordVPN offers a 30-day money-back guarantee.
 It also offers a 3-day free trial for desktop users and 7-day free trial for its mobile apps.

 It accepts payment via credit/debit card.
 It also accepts Bitcoin, which allows for potentially anonymous payment.
 However, as always, please remember that NordVPN will know your true IP address, regardless.

 Supported Payment Platforms

 Whether thanks to its Smart Play feature or not, a wide range of streaming services including Netflix and BBC iPlayer work flawlessly with the VPN connected in Windows and using the older Mac OSX OpenVPN client.

 However, although NordVPN says Smart Play is enabled in all its apps, we could not access US Netflix using its new macOS IKEv2 app or its Firefox add-on.
 This VPN will also unblock YouTube videos that are restricted within your region.